stratigos/emotional-intelligence/README.md

 ### Meditation

-This act of self care clears up internal resources that we need to handle difficult conversations.
-Meditation brings us closer to our truest selves, gives a deeper insight into our emotions, and allows us to be more present when our emotions may affect our behaviors.
-Meditation also helps us recover from emotionally challenging situations, and more reliably redirect our behavior towards a successful outcome.
+This act of self care can clear up internal resources that we need to handle difficult conversations.
+Meditation can bring us closer to our truest selves, give a deeper insight into our emotions, and allow us to be more present when our emotions may affect our behaviors.
+Meditation can also help us recover from emotionally challenging situations, and more reliably redirect our behavior towards a successful outcome.

 ### Hiring